 Yes.
-Continuing students may stay on campus during shorter breaks and apply to stay on campus during summer break through the Columbia University Undergraduate Housing office.
+Residence halls remain open over breaks during the academic year, and continuing students may apply to stay on campus during summer break through the Columbia Housing office.

 Are students required to live on campus?
 Can I seek off-campus housing?

 Columbia is first and foremost a residential college; first-year students are required to live on campus.
-Upper-class students may choose to live off campus if they wish, but nearly all of the student body chooses to reside on campus all four years, and housing is guaranteed for all four years.
-Housing at Columbia offers a wide variety of living opportunities-from corridor style to apartment style living, from residence halls in the middle of the main quad to those on quiet side streets only five minutes walk to the center of campus.
+Continuing students may choose to live off campus if they wish, but nearly all of the student body chooses to reside on campus through graduation, and housing is guaranteed for all four years.

-The University-wide Office of Off-Campus Housing Assistance supports all affiliates in seeking non-Columbia owned properties.
+The University-wide Office of Off-Campus Housing Assistance is available to support all affiliates seeking non-Columbia owned properties.

 Morningside Heights is a dynamic residential neighborhood filled with restaurants, cafes, shops and hang-outs.
 It is steps from the Hudson River and bordered by Central Park, Morningside Park and Riverside Park; all the resources of New York City are a short bike, bus or subway ride away.